Plugin Registration

 }

-This file should contain a class Plugin
+This file must contain a Plugin

-defined under the namespace Kanboard\Plugin\Yourplugin
+class defined under the namespace Kanboard\Plugin\Yourplugin

-and extends Kanboard\Core\Plugin\Base
+and extend Kanboard\Core\Plugin\Base

 .